chrisprasanna/Predicting_Seattle_Gas_Prices_with_ML/README.md

 ![Alt Text](.images/../images/app_capture.gif)

-I used Streamlit, a python library designed for people who are not expert web developers, to build this data app to visualize model performance, key metrics, and future gas price forecasts from anywhere.
+I used Streamlit, a python library designed for people who are not expert web developers, to build this data app to visualize model performances, key metrics, and future gas price forecasts from anywhere.

 ## Installation
 - Download this repository and move it to your desired working directory